 Healthy Home Upgrade

 If replacing your tile or installing a new vanity is a bathroom renovation that’s beyond your budget, you can afford one truly luxurious upgrade: transforming your bathroom into a tropical paradise.
 Low-light bathrooms with small or frosted windows pose no problems for many of these houseplants.
-What’s more, the high humidity in an average bathroom makes it the perfect environment for many tropical varieties.
-House plants are also nature's air purifiers—who knew that improving your decorating scheme also had health benefits?
+What’s more, the high humidity in the average bathroom makes it the perfect environment for many tropical varieties and other humidity loving plants.
+Houseplants are also nature's air purifiers—who knew that improving your decorating scheme also has health benefits?